Bourkies/Firebase-Bingo-Platform/README.md

     *   In the Firebase Console, navigate to `Build > Firestore Database > Rules`.
     *   Open the `firestore.rules` file from this project.
     *   Copy the entire contents of the file and paste it into the rules editor in the Firebase Console, replacing any existing rules.
     *   Click "Publish".

-2.  **Storage Rules**:
-    *   In the Firebase Console, navigate to `Build > Storage > Rules`.
-    *   Open the `storage.rules` file from this project.
-    *   Copy the entire contents of the file and paste it into the rules editor, replacing any existing rules.
-    *   Click "Publish".

 ## Part 2: Local Development & Deployment